 Another study also illustrated canola meal’s value when it comes to milk components, as compared to soybean meal:

 These results are consistent with newer research that now recognizes that the soluble fraction of protein meals is not all degraded in the rumen, and some of the soluble protein from both soybean meal and canola meal will bypass the rumen.
 For more information, you can check out recent research abstracts and visit the Dairy Blog.

 Want more information on canola meal and dairy cows?
-Check out some of the dairy-specific resources below:
+Refer to our Dairy Feed Guide and check out some of the dairy-specific resources below:

 Recently Published Articles: